 Degrees and Certifications:

-Welcome to the 2021-2022 school year and 5th/6th Grade Science, Room A206 Stephens College!
+Welcome to the 2022-2023 school year and 5th/6th Grade Science, Room A206 Stephens College!
 I am honored to be the 5th/6th-grade science teacher.
 Science is all about investigating the world around us: why do certain scientific phenomena occur, and what impact might those phenomena have on the world around us?
 Our world is governed by science: behind every aspect of our life, there is a scientific explanation for why it occurs.
-The goal in this class is to use our critical thinking capabilities to investigate the world around us as we seek to explain how and why the world around us functions the way it does.
+The goal in this class is to use our critical thinking abilities to investigate the world around us as we seek to explain how and why the world around us functions the way it does.
 We will then apply that knowledge to solve real-world problems through the usage of the Engineering Design Process to better the world around us.

 5th Grade Science Topics